WEB STANDARDS

 - Streamline your content.
 Conduct content audits to remove content with outdated information and update content where needed.

-- Review your website analytics and leverage tools such as Siteimprove to identify factors such as content popularity, broken links and user flow.
-Following a data-driven process will identify content that needs to be removed, refreshed or repurposed to better serve the needs of your website visitors.
+- Review your website analytics and leverage tools such as Siteimprove to identify factors such as content popularity, broken links, and user flow.
+Following a data-driven process will identify content that needs to be removed, refreshed, or repurposed to serve the needs of your website visitors better.

 - Use branding tools to create supporting graphics or media to accompany your written content.

-- When creating new content, conduct keyword research via tools such as Google Ads Keyword Planner, SEMRush or Moz Keyword Explorer to understand keyword search volumes and competition.
+- Research keywords using tools such as Google Ads Keyword Planner, SEMRush, or Moz Keyword Explorer to understand keyword search volumes and competition when creating new content.

 - Keep clear call-to-actions in mind.
 Think about what you want your visitors to do.
 Your web pages are a roadmap to information.